lifefloating/nestjs-project-template/docs/docker-deployment.md

 # Access the application container shell
 docker exec -it nestjs-app sh

+# Access the MongoDB shell (development)
+docker exec -it mongodb-dev mongosh

-# Access the MongoDB shell
+# Access the MongoDB shell (production)
 docker exec -it mongodb mongosh
 ```